 Contact Carol at email@example.com

 Mobile Syringe Exchange Coordinator/ Narcan Training

 My name is Barbara Peahota-Burns and I am a Lead Outing Volunteer for AIM.
-I have been married for 30 years and am the mother of two – Kelly, who is 18 and will be attending college in the fall, and Billy, 25, who lives in California and is currently in recovery from the disease of addiction.
+I have been married for 30 years and am the mother of two – Kelly, who is 18 and will be attending college in the fall, and Billy, 25, who lives in California and is currently in recovery from substance use disorder.
 I am also the grandmother of two.

 This disease has taught me to live in the moment, love unconditionally and take the time to laugh.
 Being on this journey, I’ve received more from our Angels In Need than I have given.
 My life-long commitment will be to work with AIM, helping to make our mission statement a reality.

 Vice Chair / Fundraiser